ManuelBlasco/manuelblasco.github.io/_pages/about.md

   - /about.html
 ---

 **I am a Ph.D.
 Candidate in Economics at the University of Bologna.
-I expect to complete my Ph.D. in 2026 and will be available to discuss opportunities starting in Fall 2026.**
+I expect to complete my Ph.D. in 2026 and I am available to discuss opportunities starting in Fall 2026.**

 I am a microeconomist working in Media Economics and Information Economics.
 My research examines how digital media incentives shape the supply, demand, and quality of information.
 I develop theoretical models and complement them with large-scale text and LLM analysis, and I am incorporating experimental methods to identify key mechanisms behind information choice and attention..